abishshr/data-vis-app/README.md

 ![climateChange](https://www.doc.gold.ac.uk/~jfort010/ip/case-studies/data-vis/figures/climate-change.png)

-Complete the visualisation defined in `climate-change.js` to create a line graph with gradient fill background representing the change in the Earth’s surface temperature.
+Complete the visualization defined in `climate-change.js` to create a line graph with gradient fill background representing the change in the Earth’s surface temperature.